riadkabir45/tools-sfxsh/sfxsh/README.md

 Currently the script only supports one function which is cpa

 ```
-Usage: cpa ASSET_NAME WHERE_TO_COPY
+Usage: extract WHERE_TO_EXTRACT
-Copies the asset files from embedded structure to a file system.
+Extracts the asset files from embedded structure to a file system.
-Though this might look like cp wrapper.But it is not.
 ```